Pull to Refresh

 3. Everything ends January 1

-If your tradition is a quiet New Year's Day archery sit on a corn-pile-fed back forty, this is the year to enjoy it knowing it's the structure going forward — not a one-off.
+If your tradition is a quiet New Year's Day archery sit on a back forty, this is the year to enjoy it knowing it's the structure going forward — not a one-off.

 4. UP antlerless drawing is gone